What makes virtual learning communities so powerful, and how they can replace or supplement traditional education

 Entrepreneurship has long since been a practice that was (seemingly) reserved for the elite and wealthy.
 Not anymore.

 With entrepreneurship learning communities like these, founding a business and becoming wildly successful is attainable to everyone.
-There are a lot of accelerators and incubators worth looking towards, but these are a few we really admire:
+There are a lot of different groups of accelerators and incubators worth looking towards, online course, but these are a few we really admire:

 Women are driving the learning industry forward in remarkable ways, especially as founders of some of the best and brightest learning communities across industries – especially tech, a sector where women tend to go widely underrepresented.

-We recommend checking out these six women-founded learning communities to learn more about how they’re using their platforms to mobilize professional women, but we’ll give you a snapshot of a few:
+We recommend checking out these six women-founded learning communities to learn more about their work closely how they're using their platforms to mobilize professional women, but we'll give you a snapshot of a few:

 Recreating success: Looking to other learning communities for inspiration and examples

-The best way to build a learning community you can be proud of is looking to others as an example of what to do, what not to do, and how to stand out against the competition.
+The best way to build a more online learning community that you can be proud of is looking to others as an example of what to do, what not to do, and how to stand out against the competition.

-Check out more case studies of exceptional learning communities to learn how others are rallying new members, curating their communities, and helping people reach personal and professional goals.
+Check out more case studies of exceptional learning communities to learn how others are rallying new members, using new strategies for curating their communities, a shared learning objective and helping people reach personal and professional goals.